2486 Pruden Blvd. Suffolk, VA 23434

 Tooth Extraction Treatment at Gwaltney Dental

-Some patients may think that a tooth extraction is painful, but we will numb the area for pain-free treatment.
+Some patients may think a tooth extraction is painful, but we will numb the area for pain-free treatment.
 The extraction itself usually lasts around 10 minutes.
 During the extraction procedure, we loosen the tooth gently and then remove it.
 The dentist will numb the area and remove the tooth with forceps.
-The gums and bone will then be cleaned and covered with stitches if necessary.
+We clean the gums and bone and cover them with stitches if necessary.
 Then, we pack the socket with gauze.

 Replacing Teeth After Extraction

-Most dentists would agree that a dental implant supported restoration is the best way to replace a missing tooth.
-We can easily replace an extracted tooth with a single dental implant after tooth extraction treatment.
-When necessary, we will place a temporary crown on the tooth for aesthetic purposes.
-The implant will need about three to six months to fuse with the surrounding bone before a permanent crown is secured.
+Most dentists agree that a dental implant-supported restoration is the best way to replace a missing tooth.
+After tooth extraction treatment, we can easily replace an extracted tooth with a single dental implant.
+We will place a temporary crown on the tooth for aesthetic purposes when necessary.
+Before a permanent crown is secured, the implant will need about three to six months to fuse with the surrounding bone.

-If you are having several teeth extracted, we can replace them with multiple dental implants and a bridge or denture.
+If you have several teeth extracted, we can replace them with multiple dental implants and a bridge or denture.

 Tooth Extraction FAQs